jsmontesinos/grafana-nginx-rabbitmq/README.md

 # Grafana, Prometheus, Nginx and Rabbit-mq

-This is a project to test Grafana monitoring utility, with Nginx and Rabbit-mq.
+This is a project to test Grafana monitoring utility, with Nginx and RabbitMq.

-To test it, a sample project has been included in order to obtain some metrics.
-The project just get request from nginx, route them through an express app, and this app enqueue these json messages to a queue.
+A sample project has been included in order to obtain some metrics.
+The project just get request from Nginx, route them through an NodeJS Express app, and this app enqueue these json messages to a RabbitMq queue.

 To setup the targeted project, just run: